1301 Luisa Street, Suite B • Santa Fe, New Mexico 87505 [Map]

 The mediation begins with signing the Agreement to Mediate.
 It sets out the conditions and characteristics of mediation, some basic ground rules for discussion, and the mediator's fee.
 In the session, each person has opportunity to speak and to be heard, until the issues and perspectives are clear.
 The mediator facilitates the discussion and negotiation until the parties reach agreement.

-critical question for you is—"What do you want to achieve in
+My critical question for you is—"What do you want to

 WHY MEDIATION WORKS: